classicvalues/classicvalues-website-update/README.md

     └── coreui.min.js.map
 ```

 We provide compiled CSS and JS (`coreui.*`), as well as compiled and minified CSS and JS (`coreui.min.*`). [source maps](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps) (`coreui.*.map`) are available for use with certain browsers' developer tools.
 Bundled JS files (`coreui.bundle.js` and minified `coreui.bundle.min.js`) include [Popper](https://popper.js.org/).
+These can all be accessed by pressing the **(".")** period button on the keyboard from your perfered file location.
+This will open a web-based VSCode web editor from [GitHub.dev](https://github.dev/classicvalues/classicvalues-website-update/)

 ## Bugs, feature requests, and Q&A

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://github.com/coreui/coreui/blob/main/.github/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/coreui/coreui/issues/new).
+Please first read the [issue guidelines](https://github.com/classicvalues/classicvalues-website-update/blob/master/.github/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/classicvalues/classicvalues-website-update/issues/new).

 ## Documentation